hodyroff/scs-training/Virtualization/Support.md

     - Creating users
     - ...
 * This allows to do everything with generic images; by doing all the customization on (first) boot, the customer infamous golden images that get more and more outdated over time are avoided
-* There are several well-known mechanisms to provide the metadata to the VM; the two most used ones are attaching a virtual drive (CD-Rom typically, used to be a Floppy Disk) and providing an httpnetwork source at http://169.254.169.254
+* There are several well-known mechanisms to provide the metadata to the VM; the two most used ones are attaching a virtual drive (CD-Rom typically, used to be a Floppy Disk) and providing an http network source at http://169.254.169.254
     - Try `curl http://169.254.169.254/openstack/latest; echo` on a VM on OpenStack ...
 * The software that processes the metadata and does the customization is typically [cloud-init](https://cloudinit.readthedocs.io/en/latest/) on Linux
+    - Read the documentation to get an idea of all the possibilities
     - On Windows, [cloudbase-init](https://cloudbase.it/cloudbase-init/) does provide similar functionality

 ### Keypairs
-* One thing almost always required on first boot is the injection of an authorized public ssh key, so the owner of the VM can login and investigate and configure things
+* One thing almost always required on first boot of Linux VMs is the injection of an authorized public ssh key, so the owner of the VM can login and investigate and configure things
     - For production VMs, it may be best-practice to *not* allow any login
 * The key injection is done by OpenStack providing the keypair selected in horizon or via the API in the metadata, which cloud-init then picks up
     - Run `curl http://169.254.169.254/openstack/latest/meta_data.json | jq` from within the VM to see it (you need to install `jq` to get the json nicely formatted)
 * It's best to just register your public ssh key with OpenStack to make it available
     - You can have OpenStack create key pairs for you -- this is deprecated
-        * OpenStack does NOT store the secret key for you, it is displayed once upon generation, keep it safe
+        * OpenStack does NOT store the secret key for you, it is displayed once upon generation, grab and store it and keep it safe
 * There is no way to recover a lost secret key, so you might lose ssh access to your VMs
     - Most cloud images do not allow a console login by default
         * OpenStack offers a novnc console for VMs that you can use for emergency access if you configured your VM to allow local password authenticated logins